jacksleight/statamic-focal-link/README.md

 ## Contributing

 All contributions are very welcome and appreciated!
-However, plese bear in mind that while Memberbox's source code is open source and publicly available, it is proprietary.
+However, plese bear in mind that while Focal Link's source code is open source and publicly available, it is proprietary.
 Everything in this repo, including any community-contributed code, is the property of Jack Sleight.

 <!-- /statamic:hide -->